praveenande84/Target-Interview/03 Theory/01 Client/02 Javascript/Javascript.md

 <details>
 <summary>General</summary>

-##### What is Javascript?
+##### What is **Javascript**?
 The JavaScript was created by Brendan Eich at Netscape.
 JavaScript is known as the Scripting Language for Web pages.
 JavaScript is a programming language used both on the client-side and server-side that allows you to make web pages interactive.
 It improves the user experience of the web page by converting it from a static page into an interactive one (dynamic page).
 JavaScript is a scripting language.
 JavaScript code is run on a browser only